+[Items with expiration dates must not have dates that have already passed.]
-B. In facilities that have a motor vehicle that is used to transport residents, there shall be a first aid kit on the vehicle, located in a designated place that is accessible to employees but not residents, that includes items as specified in subsection A of this section.

-C. First aid kits shall be checked at least quarterly to assure that all items are present and items with expiration dates are replaced as necessary.

-D. Each facility with six or more residents shall be able to connect by July 1, 2007 to a temporary emergency electrical power source for the provision of electricity to provide the services listed below in the event of an emergency that disrupts electrical power to the facility.
-The installation of the emergency power source shall be in compliance with the Uniform Statewide Building Code.
+- B. In facilities that have a motor vehicle that is used to transport residents [and in a motor vehicle used for a field trip], there shall be a first aid kit on the vehicle, located in a designated place that is accessible to [employees staff] but not residents, that includes items as specified in subsection A of this section. - C. First aid kits shall be checked at least [quarterly monthly] to assure that all items are present and items with expiration dates are [replaced as necessary not past their expiration date]. - D. Each facility with six or more residents shall be able to connect by July 1, 2007, to a temporary emergency electrical power source for the provision of electricity to provide the services listed below in the event of an emergency that disrupts electrical power to the facility.
+The installation of the emergency power source shall be in compliance with the Virginia [Uniform] Statewide Building Code, 13 VAC 5-63. - 1.
 The emergency electrical power shall be sufficient to provide the following services: a.
-Heating and cooling as required by 22 VAC 40-72-860 in an area that provides no less than 40 square feet of floor area per resident;

-b.
-Lighting as required by 22 VAC 40-72-870 in an area that provides no less than 40 square feet of floor area per resident;

-c.
-Refrigeration adequate to preserve food and medications that require refrigeration; and d.
+Heating and cooling as required by 22 VAC 40-72-860 in an area that provides no less than 40 square feet of floor area per resident; - b.
+Lighting as required by 22 VAC 40-72-870 in an area that provides no less than 40 square feet of floor area per resident; - c.
+Refrigeration adequate to preserve food and medications that require refrigeration; and - d.
 Operation of any necessary medical equipment.

-2. The provision of emergency electrical power may be supplied by:

-a.
-An emergency generator available on site; or

-b.
-A written contractual agreement with a company that will provide an emergency generator within 4 hours of notification.

-E. The following emergency lighting shall also be available at all times:

-1. Flashlights or battery lanterns with one light for each employee directly responsible for resident care who is on duty between 6 p.m. and 6 a.m.

-2. One operable flashlight or battery lantern for each bedroom used by residents and for the living and dining area unless there is a provision for emergency lighting in the adjoining hallways.

-3. Open flame lighting is prohibited.

-F. There shall be an alternative form of communication in addition to the telephone such as a cell phone, 2-way radio, or ham radio.

-G. The facility shall ensure the availability of a 96-hour supply of emergency food and drinking water, emergency generator fuel, and oxygen for residents using oxygen.
+- 2. The provision of emergency electrical power may be supplied by: - a.
+An emergency generator available on-site; or - b.
+A written [contractual] agreement with a company [or other entity] that will provide an emergency generator within four hours of notification. - E. The following emergency lighting shall also be available at all times: - 1.
+Flashlights or battery lanterns with one light for each employee directly responsible for resident care who is on duty between [6 5] p.m. and [6 7] a.m. - 2.
+One operable flashlight or battery lantern for each bedroom used by residents and for the living and dining area unless there is a provision for emergency lighting in the adjoining hallways. - 3.
+Open flame lighting is prohibited. - F. There shall be an alternative form of communication in addition to the telephone such as a cell phone, two-way radio, or ham radio. - G. The facility shall ensure the availability of a 96-hour supply of emergency food and drinking water, emergency generator fuel, and oxygen for residents using oxygen.

 22 VAC 40-72-970.
-Plan for resident emergencies and practice exercise.

-A. Assisted living facilities shall have a plan for resident emergencies that includes:

-1. Procedures for handling medical emergencies including identifying the employee responsible for (i) calling the rescue squad, ambulance service, or resident's physician, and (ii) providing first aid and CPR, if appropriate.
+Plan for resident emergencies and practice exercise. - A. Assisted living facilities shall have a [written] plan for resident emergencies that includes: - 1.
+Procedures for handling medical emergencies including identifying the [employee staff person] responsible for (i) calling the rescue squad, ambulance service, [er] resident's physician[, or Poison Control Center,] and (ii) providing first aid and CPR, [if appropriate when indicated].